 WAYS TO VOLUNTEER FOR LRCT

-Trail Adopters: Trail Adopters volunteer to monitor a specific trail on a property, maintain the trail to ensure that it is in good condition for use by visitors, and report larger trail maintenance needs or issues to LRCT.
+With more experience, Trail Volunteers may become Trail Adopters who volunteer to monitor a specific trail on a property, maintain the trail to ensure that it is in good condition for use by visitors, and report larger trail maintenance needs or issues to LRCT.
 Trail Adopters may be individuals or a group of people (for example: civic groups, service learning classes, hiking clubs, local businesses, or groups of friends).
 If you’d like to organize a team of Trail Adopters, please let us know.

 Stewardship Volunteers assist with resource management projects on LRCT’s owned properties such as invasive species removal work, habitat restoration projects, recreational access, repairing trailhead kiosks, and much more.
 The time commitment is completely up to you … one day a year, one day a month … this is an area in which we can always use help.

 Each property that LRCT owns has a volunteer Property Adopter who regularly monitors the property, alerts LRCT staff about stewardship issues, and keeps a close watch on the conserved property.
 Property Adopters maintain trails, identify needed projects, and work diligently to ensure that the protected property is carefully stewarded.